Professional Development Impact Grants

 About the Professional Development Impact Grant

-This three-year pilot grant program enables schools to support self-determined professional development opportunities for professional and technical staff.
+This grant program enables schools to support self-determined professional development opportunities for professional and technical staff.
 Proposals will be submitted by school principals in a competitive process and will identify professional development endeavors intended to improve teacher effectiveness.

 Projects may include, but are not limited to, technology training, curriculum development, on-site training and speakers, observation of master teachers, conference registrations, and workshops.
 While expenses such as travel and substitute teacher compensation will be considered as part of these requests, food and other incidental expenses are excluded from coverage.
 These grants will not cover payroll expenses for teachers attending professional development activities, nor will they fund requests for classroom or school equipment.